AdelaideAuto-IDLab/PhysicalBackdoorDetectors/README.md

 # On the Credibility of Backdoor Attacks Against Object Detectors in the Physical World

-This is the official source code for "On the Credibility of Backdoor Attacks Against Object Detectors in the Physical World"
+This is the official source code for "On the Credibility of Backdoor Attacks Against Object Detectors in the Physical World" that got accepted to ACSAC 24' conference

 Arxiv Version: [Paper](https://arxiv.org/abs/2408.12122)